thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 	print("adding")
 ```

-## Adding a task

-This block is changed to this:
+This block is changed to:

 ```python
 if command == "add":